hannaliebl/hannasthoughts/content/posts/2019-favorites/index.md

 title = "2019 Favorites"
-categories = ["Yearly Favorites"] tags = ["Movies", "TV", "Books", "Video Games"] featured = ["true"] summary = "My favorite books, TV shows, movies, and more from 2019."
+categories = ["Yearly Favorites"] tags = ["Movies", "TV", "Books", "Video Games"] summary = "My favorite books, TV shows, movies, and more from 2019."
 +++

-I'm trying something new with this website: I'm not just going to write about tech stuff.
-So, welcome to my personal blog.
-Will anyone other than me read it?
-Who knows!

 I really enjoy end-of-year lists, and so before it gets too far into 2020, here are my favorites from 2019.
 Some of these were released in 2019, some were just things I happened to enjoy in 2019.